 THE NEW KEYNSHAM CIVIC CENTRE AND LIBRARY & INFORMATION SERVICE HAS COMPLETELY TRANSFORMED THE TOWN CENTRE IN A WAY THAT EXCEEDS THE EXPECTATIONS OF A CORPORATE OFFICE DEVELOPMENT.

-The redevelopment replaces outdated 1960s buildings, bringing new jobs and investment to the town centre with a new 68000 ft2 Council office, Library and One-Stop-Shop, 20,000 ft2 retail located around two new pedestrian streets, a market square, new car parking and highways improvements.
+The redevelopment replaces outdated 1960s buildings, bringing jobs and investment to the town centre with a new 68,000 ft2 council office, library and information service, 20,000 ft2 retail located around two new pedestrian streets, a market square, new car parking and highways improvements.

 Our challenge was to accommodate 9500 m2 space within a town centre on a constrained site and across a 9m slope which gives back to the town through the creation of new public space and amenities.

-Rather than filling the site with a large low rise building with One Stop Shop on the ground floor and offices above we sliced through the site with two new pedestrian streets and made the buildings taller.
-This gave over 50% of the site over to 24 hour accessible public space.
+Rather than filling the site with a large low rise building with council services on the ground floor and offices above we sliced through the site with two new pedestrian streets and made the buildings taller.
+This gave 50% of the site over to 24 hour accessible public space.

-In addition to providing the Council with high quality offices and civic facilities the scheme features 20000 sq ft of retail on ground floor located around a new pedestrian public realm which will reinvigorate Keynsham town centre.
+In addition to providing the Council with high quality offices and civic facilities the scheme features 20,000 ft2 of retail on ground floor located around a new pedestrian public realm which will reinvigorate Keynsham town centre.

 We responded to the challenge of the constrained and sloping town centre site by slicing through it to create two new pedestrian retail streets and a cluster of inter-locking buildings.